karenyyng/ElGordo_paper1/referee_comments/referee_comments.md

 Title: The return of the merging galaxy subclusters of El Gordo?
 Manuscript ID: MN-14-3494-MJ
 Authors: Ng, Karen (contact); Dawson, William; Wittman, David; Jee, Myungkook; Hughes, John; Menanateau, Felipe; Sifon, Cristobal

-This paper is investigating the merger properties of the "El Gordo" merging cluster using a wide range of data set.
+This	paper is	investigating	the	merger	properties	of	the	“El	Gordo” merging	cluster	using a	wide	range	of	data	set.
 Although	the	analysis	sounds	convincing,	it	would	benefit	of	a better	presentation so	that	the	reader	have	a	better	understanding	on	the	importance	of various	constraints.
-Once this is corrected, the paper can certaThe concept of time-since-pericenter is interesting, but it need to be clarified (the time at pericenter is only defined in section 3.3).
-I would suggest that you draw a diagram of the merger (may be at different time step) so that the reader can have a clearer idea of the geometry and evolution of the system (on the plot all the quantities used such as distances and velocities must be indicated).inly be accepted.
+Once	this	is	corrected,	the	paper	can	certainly	be	accepted.

 Introduction:
 =============